JerBouma/jerbouma.github.io/FinanceDatabase.md

 issues and create pull requests to improve the package [here](https://github.com/JerBouma/FinanceDatabase).

 The last update to the database is the 3rd of February 2021.
 I always accept Pull Requests every few months to keep the database up to date.
-Extending the amount of tickers and data is also much appreciated.
+Extending the amount of tickers and data is also much appreciated.</p>